-The Central Coast Transfer Station project would replace the existing solid waste transfer and disposal system for the Central Coast region of Mendocino County with a new transfer station facility on SR 20.
+The Central Coast Transfer Station project would replace the existing solid waste transfer and disposal system for the Central Coast region of Mendocino County with a new transfer station facility on State Route 20.
 The new transfer station would be publicly owned and operated by a private contractor, and would allow direct haul of all solid waste to a destination landfill.

 The proposed project site for the new transfer station is located in unincorporated Mendocino County approximately 3.5 miles southeast of downtown Fort Bragg.
-The 17-acre site will be removed from Jackson Demonstration State Forest (JDSF) at 30075 State Route 20 (EIR Figure 2-1 - Vicinity Map), and includes a portion of Assessor's Parcel Number (APN) 019-150-05 (EIR Figure 2-2 - Site Plan).
-The removal of the site from JDSF was authorized by AB 384 (2011).
+The 17-acre site will be removed from Jackson Demonstration State Forest (JDSF) at 30075 State Route 20 (EIR Figure 2- 1 - Vicinity Map), and includes a portion of Assessor's Parcel Number (APN) 019-150-05 (EIR Figure 2-2 - Site Plan).
+The removal of the site from JDSF for the purpose of developing a solid waste transfer station was authorized by AB 384 (2011).

-Following a decision by the City and County to approve the project and a contract for design, construction and operation of the facility, the next step would be for the City and County to exercise their option to take ownership of the site pursuant to AB 384 (2011).
+Following a decision by the City and County to certify the EIR and approve the project, the next steps would be for the City and County to pursue and exercise their option to take ownership of the site pursuant to AB 384 (2011) and pursue a contract for the design, construction and operation of the facility.

-At the request of the County of Mendocino and City of Fort Bragg, AB 384 was enacted in 2011 and added new Section 4659 to the Public Resources Code, which included provisions authorizing a multi-party/multi-property land swap whereby the state would transfer ownership of the 17-acre JDSF site (project site) to the County/City
+At the request of the County of Mendocino and City of Fort Bragg, AB 384 was enacted in 2011 and added new Section 4659 to the Public Resources Code, which includes provisions authorizing a multi-party/multi-property land swap whereby the state would transfer ownership of the 17-acre JDSF site (project site) to the County/City.

 Under AB 384, the 61-acre Caspar site including the footprint of the closed landfill would be the subject of a conservation easement granted to the California Department of Parks & Recreation (DPR).
 DPR would also have the option of taking ownership of the 35 westernmost acres of the site.
 The interest of DPR in the property results from the site's adjacent proximity to Russian Gulch State Park.
 DPR has stated in the past that operations of the Caspar self-haul transfer station (and prior to 1992, the Caspar Landfill) cause a conflict with the State Park.
-DPR has not indicated any plans for the 35-acre Caspar property except to keep itvacant.
+DPR has not indicated any plans for the 35-acre Caspar property except to keep it vacant.

-Further, under the land swap authorized by AB 384, 12.6 acres of redwood forest at the northeastern corner of Russian Gulch State Park, comprising the portion of the Park northeast of County Road 409, would be transferred to Jackson Demonstration State Forest (JDSF).
+Further, under the land swap authorized by AB 384, 12.6 acres of redwood forest at the northeastern corner of Russian Gulch State Park, comprising the portion of the Park northeast of County Road 409, may be transferred to Jackson Demonstration State Forest (JDSF).
 The purpose of this transfer would be to offset the loss of forest resources caused to JDSF at the Central Coast Transfer Station site.
 These 12.6 acres would become part of JDSF's Caspar Creek Experimental Watershed Study area.
 The Caspar Creek Experimental Watershed Study area serves as a research area for evaluating the effects of timber management on streamflow, sedimentation, and erosion.
 The study area was established in 1961 as a cooperative effort between CalFire and the United States Forest Service Pacific Southwest Research Station (PSW).
 PSW and CalFire have a 100-year Memorandum of Understanding to continue research at the site at least through 2099.
 Caspar Creek is one of 11 USFS Experimental Forests and Ranges selected in 2007 to complement the national network of Long Term Ecological Research sites.